a-zyk/homework/README.md

 There is no option to exclude holidays or change weekend to a work day as it would require to update object that holds work hours and busy hours, however,  the same issue wound arrise as mentioned above.

+Using inputs with date type does not let you customise calendars too much.
+Using one of many react calendar libs would give more user friendly (less clicks) and more pleasing result.

 ## Running the project

 First, run the development server: